Queenan via Massie via Drezer via McCardle has this to say on bad movies.

 I would add point 7 — a movie must have its defenders.
 Nothing can make you hate a movie more than someone insisting that some piece of shit is actually a good flick.
 That’s why the movie I hate most is Jerry Maguire.
 It meets all seven requirements.

 But mostly it’s the horrid script.
-Rarely do you see a script that is: (a) completely ignorant of its subject matter — most sports agents have lots of clients because very few of them will make money; (b) riddled with cliched dialogue stolen from other better movies; (c) lacking i any kind of subtlety — the “you’re a strong black man” scene is painful to think about, let alone watch; (d) responsible for the most over-rated and over-used movie quotes in history — which I will not repeat here for the sake of decency.
+Rarely do you see a script that is: (a) completely ignorant of its subject matter — most sports agents have lots of clients because very few of them will make money; (b) riddled with cliched dialogue stolen from other better movies; (c) lacking in any kind of subtlety — no message in the movie can be conveyed without being spoken in short sentences by a character; (d) responsible for the most over-rated and over-used movie quotes in history — which I will not repeat here for the sake of decency.

 It’s Jerry Maguire that makes me sympathize with people who hate Lord of the Rings, a movie I obviously love.
 No film is worse than the one everyone else loves.
 And the more they try to argue with you and persuade you that “no really, it’s a great movie!
 How can you not like it!
 Don’t you love this line!”, the more you hate it.